 - Looe – Head south from station (past police station into town towards coast).
 Beyond the bridge is a car park with a large building backing onto the dock.
 On the main street side of this building is a large chippie.

 - Lydney – The station is unfortunately rather well out of town.
 Leave station and strike northwards up the access road.
 After crossing bypass continue along the path through the park into town (becomes doubtfully lit).
-By the bus station there’s a Chinese; there’s also a chippy on the High Street and another hidden round the back facing onto the car park (bit dry).
+By the bus station there’s a Chinese; there’s also a chippy on the High Street (another one disguised as a pub).

 - Moreton-in-Marsh – Walk up road to main street.
 On opposite side of green/ car park/ war memorial.